 (a) No measured value deviates from the values prescribed in paragraph 6 of this Regulation;

-(b) If, in the case of a lamp equipped with a replaceable light source and if results of the test described above do not meet the requirements, tests on lamps shall be repeated using another standard light source.1.3.
+(b) If, in the case of a lamp equipped with a replaceable light source and if results of the test described above do not meet the requirements, tests on lamps shall be repeated using another standard light source.

+1. 3.
+If the results of the test described above do not meet the requirements, the alignment of the headlamp may be changed, provided that the axis of the beam is not displaced laterally by more than 0.5 degree to the right or left and not by more than 0.2 degree up or down.

+1. 4.
+For AFS corresponding to paragraph 5.3. of this Regulation, if the results of the test described above do not meet the requirements, the alignment of the system may be changed in each class, provided that the axis of the beam is not displaced laterally by more than 0.5 degree to the right or left and not by more than 0.2 degree up or down, each independently and with respect to the first aiming.

+These provisions do not apply to lighting units as indicated under paragraph 5.3.3.1.1. of this Regulation.

+1.5.
 Lamps with apparent defects are disregarded.

 2. Minimum requirements for verification of conformity by the manufacturer